-- Prescriptions filled at non-network pharmacies, except in cases of: emergency care; or urgent care, or an emergency/urgent care when you are outside the service area - Prescriptions that were written by a non-network provider, except: in an emergency: or in an urgent care - setting or an emergency/urgent care setting when you are outside the service area. - Drugs falling into any of the following categories: - Drugs that are not prescribed to treat an illness, injury, or pregnancy, or for preventive care purposes or drugs prescribed as part of a course of treatment that the plan does not cover. - Experimental or investigational drugs.
-(Note: This exclusion does not apply to long-term antibiotic treatment of chronic Lyme disease) - Drugs that have not been approved by the U.S. Food and Drug Administration.
-This includes herbal and/or alternative medications and medical foods that require a prescription. - o Drugs used primarily for cosmetic purposes. - Drugs for the treatment of sexual dysfunction. - Drugs that have been deemed less-than-effective by the U.S. Food and Drug Administration , i.e. DESI drugs.
-For a complete list of DESI drugs please visit: http://www.cms.hhs.gov/MedicaidDrugRebateProgram/12_LTEIRSDrugs.asp - Prescription drugs used primarily for the treatment of the symptoms of a cough or cold. - Convenience packaged drugs that contain topical medications and/or medical supplies.
-(For example: topical rinses, alcohol pads, and combs.) - Prescription drugs related to non-covered dental services. - Vitamins and dietary supplements (except prescription prenatal vitamins, vitamins as required by the Affordable Care Act, fluoride for children and supplements for the treatment of mitochondrial disease).
-Topical and oral fluorides for adults - Prescription medications once the same active ingredient or a modified version of an active ingredient that is therapeutically equivalent to a covered prescription medication becomes available over the counter.
+- Prescriptions filled at non-network pharmacies, except in cases of: emergency care; or urgent care, or emergency/urgent care when you are outside the service area. - Prescriptions that were written by a non-network provider, except: in an emergency: or in an urgent care, setting, or emergency/urgent care when you are outside the service area. - Drugs falling into any of the following categories: - Drugs that are not prescribed to treat an illness, injury, or pregnancy, or for preventive care purposes or drugs prescribed as part of a course of treatment that the plan does not cover. - o Experimental or investigational drugs.
+(Note: This exclusion does not apply to long-term antibiotic treatment of chronic Lyme disease)

+- Drugs that have not been approved by the U.S. Food and Drug Administration ("FDA").
+This includes herbal and/or alternative drugs and medical foods that require a prescription. - Drugs used primarily for cosmetic purposes. - o Drugs for the treatment of sexual dysfunction - Drugs that have been deemed less-than-effective by the FDA, i.e. DESI drugs.
+For a complete list of DESI drugs please visit: fda.gov/drugs/enforcement-activities-fda/drug-efficacy-study- implementation-desi - Prescription drugs used primarily for the treatment of the symptoms of a cough or cold. - Convenience packaged drugs that contain topical medications and/or medical supplies.
+(For example: topical rinses, alcohol pads, and combs.) - Prescription drugs related to non-covered dental services.
+Vitamins and dietary supplements (except prescription prenatal vitamins, vitamins as required by the Affordable Care Act, fluoride for children and supplements for the treatment of mitochondrial disease). - Topical and oral fluorides for adults - Prescription medications once the same active ingredient or a modified version of an active ingredient that is therapeutically equivalent to a covered prescription medication becomes available over the counter.
 In this case, the specific medication may not be covered and the entire class of prescription medications may also not be covered. - Drugs prescribed as part of a course of treatment that the plan does not cover. - Delivery, shipping and handling costs related to delivering drugs to you. - Compounded medications, if no active ingredients by law require a prescription, is not FDA-approved, and is not covered on the formulary. - Compounded medication and non-compounded medication flavoring. - Immunizing agents not listed in the formulary; toxoids; blood; and blood products.
-(Note: these may be covered under your outpatient or inpatient benefits.) - o Certain medical devices.
+(Note: these may be covered under your outpatient or inpatient benefits.) - Certain medical devices.
 (Note: these may be covered under the Durable Medical Equipment benefit.) - Certain drugs administered by a healthcare provider in an outpatient setting (Note: these may be covered under your outpatient benefit.)